ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 remain replaceable without C++ name mangling or runtime dispatch.

-The portable backend contains independent radix-2^51 field arithmetic and scalar extended-coordinate curve formulas. `Point8` currently contains two four-lane blocks; the portable implementation therefore runs eight scalar points and is the correctness reference and fallback for unsupported platforms.
+The portable backend contains independent radix-2^51 field arithmetic and scalar extended-coordinate curve formulas.
+Its `Point8` representation uses two four-lane blocks; the portable implementation therefore runs eight scalar points and is the correctness reference and fallback for unsupported platforms.